-Restaurant scheduling software allows you to easily make schedules and track your employees' time and attendance for easier payroll.
-Scheduling software like 7shifts can also pull data from your POS to track labor against sales and get a more accurate picture of your labor cost—saving your coffee shop money and time.
+Team management software allows you to easily make schedules and track your employees' time and attendance for easier payroll.
+Team management software like 7shifts can also pull data from your POS to track labor against sales and get a more accurate picture of your labor cost—saving your coffee shop money and time.

 Staffing: Find, Hire, and Schedule

-Finding and hiring the right team helps you deliver on your concept, ensure customers always receive stellar service and keeps your coffee shop profitable.
+Finding and hiring the right team helps you deliver on your concept, ensure customers always receive stellar service, and keep your coffee shop profitable.